nilesh135/Dalenryder-Password-Generator/README.md

 Password generators are beneficial for people who always need to come up with new passwords to protect access to sensitive programs and to manage a lot of different passwords at once.

 There are also other tools available such as a password vault, a place where users can manage several passwords in a very secure location.
+This is our tool where we perform http://online-password-generator.dalenryder.com/encrypt.php